prashantjain68/filesDownloadAssignment/README.md

 State is managed locally within the component rather than an external store (e.g. Zustand), as the feature is self-contained and involves no prop drilling.

+API errors are handled and displayed in the UI.
+To simulate an error, set `GET_FILES_SHOULD_THROW_ERROR = true` in `src/utils/FilesService.ts`.
+This error case is fully tested in `FilesViewer.test.tsx`.

 ## Getting Started

 ```bash